finj - mini-howto

 have a Java 2 Virtual Machine installed by default.

-go to apple.com and have fun.
-If you get to understand something, just email me :)
+and have fun.
+If you get to understand something,

 Sounds odd, doesn't it ? :)